stepheneb/jnlp/README.txt

 == jnlp

-A gem for encapsulating the content and resources referenced by Java Web Start jnlps
+A gem for encapsulating the content and resources referenced by Java Web Start jnlps and interacting with jnlp repositories managed by the maven-jnlp Eclipse plugin.

 Complete rdoc available here: http://rubywebstart.rubyforge.org/jnlp/Jnlp/Jnlp.html